 I will await your response and then should be able to confirm the Delegation for 15 minutes at the CSRD Board meeting in January.

-Please consider the environment before printing this e-mail This e-mail is CONFIDENTIAL.
+This e-mail is CONFIDENTIAL.
 If you are not the intended recipient, please notify me immediately and delete this communication, attachment or any copy.
 Thank you.